 - Step by step progression zone 1-3 steps (first slides, turns and runs) at Les Cabnes in Mille 8 in Arc 1800

 Peisey-Vallandry is the quieter side of the valley and is a perfect ski area for learners.
 Skiers can enjoy the whole Paradiski area using just blue pistes to get going (again) gently.

 Both villages provide good nursery slopes which are accessed by a chairlift as they are higher up, around the tree-line.
 Cabri and Flocon are situated in the upper area of the resort.
 These are two protected ski areas with a small ski tow.
 Cabri is accessible from the Peisey chairlift at Plan Peisey and Flocon is accessible from the Vallandry chairlift.
 There is also a dedicated children's area located in Plan Peisey 'Pre Jeannot'.

 There is one green run in the Les Arcs/Peisey-Vallandry domain but it's 7km long and in the forest!
-The Forêt run which heads down to Vallandry is also gentle enough to be a green, even though it is graded blue.
+The Forêt run which heads down to Vallandry is also gentle enough to be green, even though it is officially graded blue.